kamax-matrix/mxisd/README.md

 We offer affordable monthly/yearly support plans for mxisd, synapse or your full Matrix infrastructure.

+# Contribute
+First and foremost, the best way to contribute is to use mxisd and tell us about it!
+We would love to hear about your experience and get your feedback on how to make it an awesome product.

+You can contribute as a community member by:
+- Opening issues for any weird behaviour or bug. mxisd should feel natural, let us know if it doesn't!
+- Helping us improve the documentation: tell us what is good or not good (in an issue or in Matrix), or make a PR with changes you feel improve the doc
+- Contribute code directly: we love contributors!
+We are quite strict in our reviews but and we'll always review your PR in a timely fashion.
+- Donate! any donation is welcome, regardless how small or big.
+This will directly be used for the fixed costs and developer time.

+You can contribute as an organisation/corporation by:
+- Get a [support contract](#support-professional).
+This is the best way you can help us as it ensures mxisd is maintained regularly and you get direct access to the support team.
+- Sponsoring new features or bug fixes.
+We'll quote the cost of development, at a reduced rate, and maintain the code in future release of mxisd. (subject to approval of the feature on our end)

 # FAQ
 ### Do I need to use mxisd if I run a Homeserver?
 No, but it is recommended, even if you don't use any backends or integration.